Lone Star Conference Basketball: UT Tyler picked to place ninth

 The Chaps were followed by the 2021 NCAA DII runner-up West Texas A&M. The Buffaloes garnered 13 first-place votes and 681 total points after completing the best postseason run in the program's DII history.
 WT ended the year 19-3 and claimed the LSC Men's Basketball Tournament Championship and South Central Regional Championship on their way to the national championship game.
 It marked the third consecutive postseason in which the Buffs advanced to the DII Elite Eight.

 Rounding out the top five were Dallas Baptist, Texas A&M-Kingsville and St. Edwards.
-Following the five were Midwestern State, Angelo State, Texas A&M-Commerce, UT Tyler and UT Permian Basin.
+Following those five were Midwestern State, Angelo State, Texas A&M-Commerce, UT Tyler and UT Permian Basin.

 UT Tyler will enter the program's first year as full-fledged Division II members in fine form after winning 10 out of their 11 final regular season games during the 2020-21 season, including a signature 61-60 victory over No. 10 Texas A&M-Kingsville on Feb.
 24. UT Tyler is 12-27 in the Lone Star Conference since beginning play in the league in 2019-20, and will return the majority of their production from last season in which they posted an overall record of 12-10 with a 7-10 mark in LSC play.